 In addition to peanut sauce, rice paper is also added to the Vietnamese pancakes, into which the Banh Xeo, together with vegetables, is rolled up and then dipped into the sauce.

 Individually Banh Xeo usually costs about 8000 dong, which is about 30 cents.
 Usually, you order round about four pieces.

+To eat noodles are really one of the main parts of living in Vietnam.
 Pho is one of the best known Vietnamese dishes.
 The famous noodle soup comes from the north and can be found in every corner of Hanoi.